Part three of the luxury travel trailer series.

 This brings up another point about the various types of generators on the market.
 A quiet, integrated back-up power system with a remote start switch where you may activate the powerhouse while comfortably indoors is a luxury experience.
 A noisy, portable generator that you have to lift in and out of your truck and connect to your trailer every time you need a back-up power supply is not.
 Simple.

-There is an important distinction between off-road and off-grid, which means the freedom of utilities.
-When we think off-road, we often think about living out in the middle of nowhere on an extremely rugged dirt road which requires off-road gear.
+There is an important distinction between off-road trailers and off-grid trailers, which means the freedom of utilities.
+When we think about off-road trailers, we often think about living out in the middle of nowhere on an extremely rugged dirt road which requires off-road gear and all terrain tires.
 When you’re out in the middle of nowhere you’re probably off-grid, but off-grid can also be located in the middle of a city.

 What do we humans need to survive?
 At its most basic level we need food and water, then shelter.
 In our modern day world, and perhaps most important beyond the “life-giving resources”, is power.
 Whether it’s energy from electricity or gas to run the appliances you need for water and temperature controls.